 Depending on the purpose, the type of knife can vary greatly as well.
 Lighter knives are usually not heavy-duty and would not be able to take the repeated impact damage from throwing.
-Additionally, it is very important for the knife to be comfortable and sleek to ensure a smooth release without injury.
+Additionally, the knife needs to be comfortable and sleek to ensure a smooth release without injury.

 There are a few regular knives that may hold well over time if thrown.
-Heavier knives work very well given they do not bend with ease.
-Kitchen knives are usually stainless steel but if at least 3mm thick, they work reasonably better than other knives.
-Old butchers knives are heavy duty cut down to around 6-8 inches.
+Heavier knives work very well, given they do not bend with ease.
+Kitchen knives are usually stainless steel, but if at least 3mm thick, they work reasonably better than other knives.
+Old butcher knives are heavy-duty, cut down to around 6-8 inches.

 Skeletonized divers knives are also a great tool that can be substituted for a throwing knife.
 As long as you use a durable knife, it should suffice for throwing purposes.
 However, finding the sweet spot will be a lot more difficult with a non-throwing knife, and it is best that you purchase a knife that is purpose-built for throwing.

-As stated earlier, there are three main types of throwing knives which are separated by their weight distribution along the blade and handle.
-This center of gravity greatly affects the way the knife can be thrown and used.
+As stated earlier, there are three main types of throwing knives, which are separated by their weight distribution along the blade and handle.
+This center of gravity greatly affects how the knife can be thrown and used.
 When thrown with a spin throw, knives tend to rotate around the center of gravity.
 Therefore a thrower would need to calculate the trajectory and distance accordingly.

-The second type of throwing knife is a handle weighted knife.
-These knives are heavier on the handle with the focal point of gravity more towards the handle.
-These work ideal with no-spin throwing.
+The second type of throwing knife is a weighted handle knife.
+These knives are heavier on the handle, with the focal point of gravity more towards the handle.
+These work ideally with no-spin throwing.
 The most ideal approach to grasp a handle-heavy knife for throwing is to hold it at the blade end.
-With spin throws it turns out best for lower turn proportions like 1.5-2 turn ratios otherwise known as slow spins.
+With spin throws it turns out best for lower turn proportions like 1.5-2 turn ratios, otherwise known as slow spins.

 Rotational Throwing Knives